-Los Angeles band Teenage Wrist will release their sophomore album Earth Is A Black Hole on February 12 via Epitaph.
+Los Angeles band Teenage Wrist's sophomore album Earth Is A Black Hole is available now via Epitaph.

 Produced by Colin Brittain (Basement, A Day to Remember), Earth Is A Black Hole follows the band’s 2018 debut Chrome Neon Jesus, which Upset called “a tour de force of shoegaze-addled grunge soaked in emo-pop," and sees guitarist Marshall Gallagher stepping up as frontman.
 The artistic liberation of this lineup change, coupled with two years of consistent touring has aided in the band’s sonic evolution.
 The new album incorporates elements of modern rock with their signature shoegaze styling while integrating synths, drum samples, and electronica to ultimately take their sound to a more expansive and aggressive level.